Importance of Cattle rearing, also known as cattle farming or livestock farming, is the practice of raising and breeding cattle for various purposes.

 11. Castration: removal of the male testes.

 12. Heat period: the period when the cow is ready to receive the bull for servicing.
 It occurs mid-way through the oestrus cycle.

 13. Oestrus cycle: the time interval between one heat period and another.

 14. Gestation Period: This is the period of pregnancy.
-In cows it last lor 281-283 days i.e. about 9 months.
+In cows, it lasts for 281-283 days i.e. about 9 months.

 15. Udder: The breast of cows.

-(c) Types of Cattle
+Types of Cattle and their importance

-pulling of ploughs, e.g. Sokoto gudali.
+pulling ploughs, e.g. Sokoto gudali.
 Kanrej. etc.